athensresearch/athens/README.md

 1. Sponsor the project on [OpenCollective](https://opencollective.com/athens) to receive the beta today.
 1. Join the [Waitlist](https://forms.gle/9L1D1T7R3G7pvh1e7) to get in line to use Athens.

-Some tips once you've got Athens:
+Some tips once you've gotten Athens:
 - [How to use Athens](https://www.loom.com/share/ee5120d1f69d4ce0aab923de71caedd0)
 - [How to file a bug report](https://www.loom.com/share/e69857c0f65f4232ab10dd78f47c4c44)
 - [How to file a feature request](https://www.loom.com/share/dea9e3b3e7424f97a84e2fb81daed9c9)